CollectionBuilder/cb-docs/docs/software/ruby_mac.md

 eval "$(rbenv init -)"
 ```

-Take a close look at the second line of text beginning with a pound sign (`#`).
+- Take a close look at the second line of text beginning with a pound sign (`#`).
 At the end of this line of text, you should either see `~/.zshrc` or `~/.bash_profile`.

-If you see `~/.zshrc`, copy and paste the following into the terminal and press "Enter":
+- If you see `~/.zshrc`, copy and paste the following into the terminal and press "Enter":
 ```
 echo 'eval "$(rbenv init -)"' >> ~/.zshrc
 ```

-If you see `~/.bash_profile`, copy and paste the following into the terminal and press "Enter":
+- If you see `~/.bash_profile`, copy and paste the following into the terminal and press "Enter":
 ```
 echo 'eval "$(rbenv init -)"' >> ~/.bash_profile
 ```

 ## Install Ruby

 - Check the [Ruby download page](https://www.ruby-lang.org/en/downloads/){:target="_blank" rel="noopener"} to find the latest stable version number.
-For example, in June 2023, the current stable version was "3.2.2".
+For example, in Oct 2024, the current stable version was "3.3.5".
 (You do not need to download anything, just check the version number!)
-- Back in your terminal, install the latest version of ruby by copy/pasting or writing,
+- Back in your terminal, install the latest version of ruby by copy/pasting or typing:
 ```
-rbenv install 3.2.2
+rbenv install 3.3.5
 ```
-and pressing "Enter".
+- Installation may take a long time!
-- Now let's set that version as your global Ruby version by entering
+- Next, set that version as your global Ruby version by typing:
 ```
-rbenv global 3.2.2
+rbenv global 3.3.5
 ```
-into the terminal prompt and pressing "Enter".
-- Finally, we're going to rehash, just to be safe: copy and paste the command
+- Finally, refresh your terminal by running rehash:
 ```
 rbenv rehash
 ```
-into your terminal prompt and press "Enter".
 - Now let's see if that worked:
     - Quit your terminal by right clicking ("Control (^) + click") the terminal's icon in your applications menu, and selecting "Quit" from the options that appear.
     - Then reopen your terminal by clicking "Command (⌘) + Spacebar", typing `terminal` into the spotlight box that appears, and pressing "Enter".
     - Type `ruby -v` into the terminal prompt, and press "Enter".
-    - If your terminal indicates that you have Ruby 2.7.0 or higher installed, you've done it!
+    - Your terminal should print out the version of ruby that you just installed.
+(If your terminal indicates that you have Ruby 2.7.0 or higher installed, you've done it!)

 *Note: Ruby 3.2.0 was not working with some Jekyll versions--if you have 3.2.0, please update your ruby and jekyll to avoid issues!*